Sisters' Islands Marine Park: Biodiversity

 On 13 December 2020, in an update by NParks and the Friends of Marine Park community, it was announced that preliminary findings from a comprehensive biodiversity survey on the Southern Islands had discovered several rare and endangered species, including the hawksbill sea turtle (Eretmochelys imbricata), which had previously been recorded hatching their eggs on Sisters' Islands, the Oriental magpie-robin (Copsychus saularis), which was newly recorded on Pulau Tekukor, the spotted wood owl (Strix seloputo), which was recorded on the Sisters' Islands as well as the vulnerable and highly venomous Conus textile sea snail which was newly recorded on Lazarus Island that year.
 The update was given at the halfway mark of the two-year study, which covers the islands that make up Sisters' Islands Marine Park, including well known islands such as Sentosa Island, Semakau Island, as well as smaller and lesser-known islands such as Lazarus Island, Pulau Biola, Pulau Jong, and Pulau Keppel.

 Activities

 Guided walks

 Free guided walks are offered at low tides at the intertidal areas of Sisters’ Islands Marine Park, allowing the marine life in the area to be seen which is usually submerged under water.
-Nature guides will be at hand to bring visitors on a tour to experience the MarinePark's amazing biodiversity.
+Nature guides will be at hand to bring visitors on a tour to experience the Marine Park's amazing biodiversity.
 Each guided walk session is open to a maximum of 45 people.
 The walks are currently limited to the shores off of the Sisters’ Islands.